camunda/camunda-docs-manual/content/introduction/telemetry.md

 In case you disabled telemetry explicitly or did not configure it at all, this is the only report that will ever be sent to Camunda.

 If there is the necessity to also prevent this anonymized report from being sent to us, you can set the `telemetryReporterActivate` configuration [flag][engine-config-telemetryReporterActivate] to `false`.
 With this, the reporter thread will not be started and no request will ever be sent to Camunda.
-See the [How to Enable Telemetry]({{< ref "#how-to-enable-telemetry" >}}) section for how to do this.
+See the [how to enable telemetry]({{< ref "#how-to-enable-telemetry" >}}) section on how to do this.

 [engine-config-initializeTelemetry]: {{< ref "/reference/deployment-descriptors/tags/process-engine.md#initializeTelemetry" >}}